Commonwealth of Nations: Criteria

 In addition to this new rule, the former rules were consolidated into a single document.
 These requirements are that members must accept and comply with the Harare principles, be fully sovereign states, recognise King Charles III as head of the Commonwealth, accept the English language as the means of Commonwealth communication, and respect the wishes of the general population with regard to Commonwealth membership.
 These requirements had undergone review, and a report on potential amendments was presented by the Committee on Commonwealth Membership at the 2007 Commonwealth Heads of Government Meeting.
 New members were not admitted at this meeting, though applications for admission were considered at the 2009 CHOGM.

 New members must "as a general rule" have a direct constitutional link to an existing member.
-In most cases, this is due to being a former colony of the United Kingdom, but some have links to other countries, either exclusively or more directly (e.g., Samoa to New Zealand, Papua New Guinea to Australia, Namibia to South Africa, Bangladesh to Pakistan and Singapore to Malaysia).
-The first member to be admitted without having any constitutional link to the British Empire or a Commonwealth member was Mozambique in 1995 following its first democratic elections and South Africa's re-admission in 1994.
-Mozambique was a former Portuguese colony.
-Mozambique's controversial entry led to the Edinburgh Declaration and the current membership guidelines.
+In most cases, this is due to being a former colony of the United Kingdom, but some have links to other countries, either exclusively or more directly (e.g., Bangladesh to Pakistan, Samoa to New Zealand, Papua New Guinea to Australia, and Singapore to Malaysia).
+Mozambique, in 1995, was the first country to join without such a constitutional connection, leading to the Edinburgh Declaration and the current membership guidelines.

-In 2009, Rwanda became the second Commonwealth member admitted not to have any constitutional links to Britain.
-It was a Belgian trust territory that had been a district of German East Africa until World War I. Consideration for Rwanda's admission was considered an "exceptional circumstance" by the Commonwealth Secretariat.
+In 2009, Rwanda, formerly under Belgian and German rule, joined.
+Consideration for Rwanda's admission was considered an "exceptional circumstance" by the Commonwealth Secretariat.
 Rwanda was permitted to join despite the Commonwealth Human Rights Initiative (CHRI) finding that "the state of governance and human rights in Rwanda does not satisfy Commonwealth standards", and that it "does not therefore qualify for admission".
-CHRI commented that: "It does not make sense to admit a state that already does not satisfy Commonwealth standards.
+The CHRI commented that: "It does not make sense to admit a state that already does not satisfy Commonwealth standards.
 This would tarnish the reputation of the Commonwealth and confirm the opinion of many people and civic organisations that the leaders of its governments do not really care for democracy and human rights, and that its periodic, solemn declarations are merely hot air."

-In 2022, Togo and Gabon joined the Commonwealth, despite never having been under British rule.
-Togo being a former German colony (later annexed by France) and Gabon a former French colony.
+In 2022, the former French territories of Togo and Gabon joined the Commonwealth.

 Members

-The Commonwealth comprises 56 countries, across all inhabited continents.
-The members have a combined population of 2.4 billion people, almost a third of the world population, with 1.4 billion living in India, and 94% living in either Asia or Africa.
-After India, the next-largest Commonwealth countries by population are Pakistan (227 million), Nigeria (213 million), Bangladesh (167 million), and the United Kingdom (68 million).
-Tuvalu is the smallest member, with about 12,000 people.